GSA-TTS/tts.gsa.gov/pages/jointts/positions/login-technical-product-manager-2024.md

 # The placeholder information below shows an example of how to format the key
 # objectives
 key_objectives:
-  - title: Implement the product vision and lead end-to-end product development
+  - title: "Implement the product vision and lead end-to-end product development"
     items:
       - Lead a cross-functional team to ensure product delivery.
       - Identify and proactively monitor and address product risks.